Awais-Habib/saucedemo-examples/README.md

 ## Assessment Criteria
 The assesment crteria was based on the following points:

-- Demonstrated JavaScript or TypeScript and Node.js knowledge (the more modernsyntax the better!)
+- Demonstrated JavaScript or TypeScript and Node.js knowledge (the more modern syntax the better!)
 - The testcode is concise and easy to understand
 - The test effectively validates the intended functionality
 - The framework is well structured